TheKikGen/MPC-LiveXplore/README.md

 we can therefore deduce that the 5 MPCs will share the same software platform and mainly the same hardware.
-This is very good news for MPC Live owners as that means updates and new features probably in a next future for all (note taht the Force software is a bit different).
+This is very good news for MPC Live owners as that means updates and new features probably in a next future for all (note that the Force software is a bit different).

 However, this may also mean that some features will not be available on all MPCs.
-For example, it is clearly stated in the latest user manual that the ONE MPC does not have the Ableton controller, even though the firmware is exactly the same as on the Live.
+For example, it is clearly stated in the latest user manual that the MPC ONE does not have the standalone Ableton controller, even though the firmware is exactly the same as on the Live.

 <img border="0" src="https://scontent-cdt1-1.xx.fbcdn.net/v/t1.0-9/85106040_889619251467495_2131203209392291840_n.jpg?_nc_cat=106&_nc_sid=1480c5&_nc_ohc=i9EmeYz5MZMAX8Rq8ff&_nc_ht=scontent-cdt1-1.xx&oh=27e9aad0ca843261a8a4f43d04195f19&oe=5E9C7341" />